Fecal Incontinence Surgical Treatments

 The first phase allows the patient to test the therapy for one-to-two weeks.
 If significant improvement is documented, the second phase for long-term therapy is scheduled.

-The Evaluation Phase: To determine if sacral neuromodulation will be an effective therapy, a short testing period is required in which a small wire is placed under the skin near the tailbone during an outpatient procedure.
-This wire is connected to an external trial stimulator (worn temporarily near the lower back or hip) and sends mild electrical pulses to the nerves that help control bowel function.
-Patients are asked to document daily symptoms on a bowel diary to determine if enough improvement is experienced to move forward with the long-term device.
+To determine if sacral neuromodulation is an effective therapy, a short testing period is required in which a small wire is placed under the skin near the tailbone during an outpatient procedure.
+The wire is connected to an external trial stimulator (worn temporarily near the lower back or hip) and sends mild electrical pulses to the nerves controlling bowel function.
+Patients are asked to document daily symptoms to determine if enough improvement is experienced to move forward with the long-term device.

-Long-Term Therapy: If a patient and the physician determine that enough improvement was successfully observed and documented during the evaluation phase, then they are a candidate for long-term therapy.
-During the second outpatient procedure, a small implantable device (“pacemaker”) will be placed just beneath the skin in the upper part of the buttock.
-The device will send mild stimulation to the pelvic nerves that assist in the communication between the brain and the muscles and nerves that control bowel function.
-The stimulation can be controlled and adjusted with the use of a small patient remote control.
+If a patient and physician determine measured improvement, they become a candidate for long-term therapy.
+During the second outpatient procedure, a small implantable device is placed beneath the skin in the upper part of the buttock.
+The device mildly stimulates the pelvic nerves that assist in the communication between the brain and those muscles and nerves that control bowel function.
+This stimulation can be adjusted with the use of a small patient remote control.